 Information for Students

-It is University policy that discipline procedures conform to the principles of natural justice to safeguard the rights of students and staff.
+Discipline procedures at the University conform to the principles of natural justice to safeguard the rights of students and staff.
 This means students and complainants have the right to all evidence related to the complaint and to have that evidence considered by an impartial and unbiased person or persons.

 If you have any further questions you can contact the Academic Integrity Advisor on email@example.com